-Judge declines to halt counting in Maine’s new voting system
+Democrat flips US House seat in Maine ranked balloting

 The new system adopted by Maine voters in 2016 lets people rank candidates from first to last on the ballot.
 It provides for additional tabulations in which last-place candidates are eliminated and votes reallocated to ensure the winner gets a majority of the vote.

-Declaring himself the “fair and square winner,” Poliquin pointed out the voters in his 2nd Congressional District rejected the new voting system.
+U.S District Judge Lance Walker on Wednesday heard arguments from attorneys for Poliquin and three GOP activists who contended the system violates the U.S. Constitution.

+A day later, Walker declined to intervene to stop the process.
+But Poliquin’s lawsuit remains alive because he didn’t rule on the constitutionality of the system.

-In his decision, the judge said it doesn’t appear the U.S. Constitution prohibits an election process with more than one round of ballot counting.
-He also said it’s plausible the Constitution allows states “sufficient leeway to experiment with the election process” similar to Maine’s reform.
+In his decision, the judge said it doesn’t appear the Constitution prohibits an election process with more than one round of ballot counting.
+He also said it’s plausible the Constitution allows states “sufficient leeway to experiment with the election process.”

 “Moreover, for this court to change the rules of the election, after the votes have been cast, could well offend due process,” he wrote.

+Golden accused Poliquin of trying to take Mainers’ access to affordable health care away, and pledged to create jobs and protect gun rights.
+Poliquin, meanwhile, dismissed his challenger as “a young radical with a socialist agenda” and touted his efforts to cut taxes and press for fair trade deals, saying they’ve contributed to economic growth.

+Two independents, Tiffany Bond and Will Hoar, were also in the race.
+Together, they collected about 8 percent of the vote total.

-For now, the voting system is used only in federal races and in statewide primary elections in Maine.
+For now, the ranked-choice voting system is used only in federal races and in statewide primary elections in Maine.
 It cannot be used in the governor’s race or legislative races because of concerns it runs afoul of the state constitution.

 Democratic Gov.-elect Janet Mills has vowed to seek to amend the Maine’s constitution so the system can be used in all elections.